dfelinto/blender-manual/manual/video_editing/sequencer/sidebar/strip.rst

 Deinterlace
    Removes fields in a video file.
 For example, if it is an analog video and it has even or odd interlacing fields.

+Source Information
+   Displays information about the strip's media.

    Resolution
       Resolution of the active strip image output.
+   FPS
+      Movie strip only -- The frame rate encoded into the video file.
+      If this value does not match the scene :ref:`Frame Rate <bpy.types.RenderSettings.fps>` the percieved speed of the media will be wrong unless the speed is :ref:`changed <video_editing-change_fps>` to account for the difference in frame rate.

 Options for Sound Strips